 The iXBRL format has been there for almost three years now.
 It was back in 2018 that the CIPC mandated the submission of annual financial statements in the iXBRL format.
 However, it wasn’t until 2019 that the CIPC rolled out the second phase of the iXBRL mandate with the updated IFRS taxonomy.
 This is why there are some concerns about the eligibility criteria of firms required to submit AFS in the iXBRL format.

-So let’s find out whether your company is eligible to file AFS in the iXBRL format or not.
+So let’s find out whether your company can file AFS in the iXBRL format.

 - All public companies registered in South Africa.